-Bereavement Leave of up to 24 hours (prorated based upon regular work schedule) shall be provided to eligible regular part-time employees in the event of a death in the immediate family of the employee.
-In addition to the prorated 24 hours of bereavement leave, employees may use accrued unused vacation or sick leave to extend their bereavement leave up to a total of 40 prorated hours.
+Bereavement Leave of up to 24 hours shall be provided to employees in the event of a death in the immediate family of the employee.
+In addition to the 24 hours of bereavement leave, employees may use accrued unused vacation or sick leave to extend their bereavement leave up to a total of 40 hours.
 At the discretion of the City Manager, additional time may be taken as vacation and/or sick leave or unpaid leave.
-For example a regular part-time employee who is regularly scheduled 30 hours per week would be eligible for a maximum of 18 hours of City paid bereavement leave in any one year.

 The immediate family of an employee is defined as: parents, step-parents, parents-inlaw, spouse, domestic partner, child, step-child, brother, sister, grandparents, grandchildren, brother/sister-in-law, son/daughter-in-law, or legal guardian.

 In special cases, the City Manager may approve a leave of absence for bereavement in other circumstances.